multiversx/mx-sdk-specs/ledger/ledger_app.md

     // returns the app configuration
     get_version(): string;

-    // signs the transaction and returns the signature as a hex string sign_transaction(tx_bytes: bytes): string;
+    // computes transaction signature and returns it as a hex string sign_transaction(tx_bytes: bytes): string;

-    // signs the message and returns the signature as a hex string sign_message(message_bytes: bytes): string;
+    // computes message signature and returns it as a hex string sign_message(message_bytes: bytes): string;

     // closes the connection with the device